 Date of Authorship for this Version

 Summers, Clyde W., "Freedom of Association and Compulsory Unionism in Sweden and the United States" (1964).
 Faculty Scholarship Series.
-Paper 3918.
+3918.